 Doris “Doc” Leeper (1929-2000) was an internationally recognized abstract painter and sculptor.
 Originally from North Carolina, she first took up painting in the 1950s.
 During this time, she primarily focused on oil painting in a style that was characteristic of the modernist movement.
 In the mid-1950s she began experimenting with textured surfaces and gradually started emphasizing more simplified, geometric forms.

 In 1961, Leeper moved to Eldora, Florida, just south of New Smyrna Beach along the Indian River Lagoon to focus on her art career full time.
 During this period and into the 1970s, her paintings shifted away from representational subject matter altogether.
-This pure abstraction carried over to the modern plastic and metallic three-dimensional sculptures for which she was known.
+This pure abstraction carried over to the modern plastic and metallic three-dimensional sculptures for which she became known.
 Her work was shown nationally and regionally during this period, with significant solo exhibitions at the Hunter Museum of American Art in Chattanooga, Tennessee and the Mint Museum of Art in Charlotte, North Carolina, amongst others.